 Let me explain what it is like to go from having a child with autism to having an adult.
-If you already know what it’s like feel free to skip ahead to the picture at the end of this post.
+If you already know what autism and adulthood like feel free to skip ahead to the picture at the end of this post.
 If you already know because you happen to be one of the few parents of 18 year-old girls with autism on the planet CALL ME (yes I’m doing that awkward thing where you make a phone with your hand and put it up to the side of your head).

 So you are moseying along, you’ve already read that you got on the wrong plane, you are in Holland, etc, etc. You have discovered that there’s some nice scenery but it can also be torn down, smeared with meltdowns and covered with poop.